Native Butterfly Host Plants for the Willamette Valley

 Bleeding hearts: Clodius Parnassian

-Broad-leaved Lotus (lotus crassifolius): Bramble Green Hairstreak, Silver Spotted Skipper
+Broad-leaved Lotus (esp lotus crassifolius, AKA Hosackia Crassifolia): Bramble Green Hairstreak, Silver Spotted Skipper, Persius Duskywing

 Carrot family: Anise Swallowtail (69 host plants including natives and garden vegetables)

-Ceanothus species: Pale Swallowtail, Echo Azure, Lorquin’s Admiral, California Tortoiseshell
+Ceanothus: Pale Swallowtail, Echo Azure, Lorquin’s Admiral, California Tortoiseshell, Brown Elfin

 Cedars (Western and Incense Cedar): Cedar Hairstreak

-Checkermallow: Painted Lady, West Coast Lady, Alpine-Checkered Skipper, Commmon Checkered Skipper
+Checkermallow: Painted Lady, West Coast Lady, Common Checkered Skipper, Two-Banded Checkered Skipper, Gray Hairstreak

-Cherry (native Bitter and Chokecherry and others): Western Tiger Swallowtail, Pale Swallowtail, Echo Azure, Lorquin’s Admiral
+Cherry (native Bitter and Chokecherry): Western Tiger Swallowtail, Pale Swallowtail, Echo Azure, Lorquin’s Admiral

 Geum: Two-Banded Checkered Skipper

-Lupines: Orange Sulfur, Silvery Blue, Eastern Tailed Blue, Acmon Blue, American Lady, Painted Lady, Persius Duskywing
+Lupines: Orange Sulfur, Silvery Blue, Eastern Tailed Blue, Acmon Blue, American Lady, Painted Lady, Persius Duskywing, Boisduval’s Blue, Orange Sulfur

 Madrone: Brown Elfin, Echo Azure

-Maples (Big Leaf and Vine Maples): Western Tiger Swallowtail, Mourning Cloak
+Maples (Big Leaf, Vine, Douglas Maples): Western Tiger Swallowtail, Mourning Cloak

 Oceanspray: Pale Swallowtail, Echo Azure, Lorquin’s Admiral